September 16, 2021

 Poisson d’Avril come in various packaging and sizes.
 In fact, some are packed in shiny boxes that contain “small schools of fish” wrapped up in foil.
 The smallest of the chocolate fish, known as ‘friture’, include 70% milk, dark, or orange flavored chocolate.
 The larger pieces of chocolate fish are often shaped to look like a carp or pike.

 Chocolate can be celebrated at any time of the year in France.
-See for yourself and book our french culinary tour “Paris Tour – Chocolaterie, Patisserie and Boulangerie” for a three-hour guided walking tour in St. Germain des Prés where you will sample some of the finest chocolates, macarons, pastries and breads from top purveyors of Paris.
+See for yourself and book one of our French culinary tours that include a guided walking tour in St. Germain des Prés where you will sample some of the finest chocolates, macarons, pastries and breads from top purveyors of Paris!

 What will you be making for Easter this year?
 Will chocolate be a part of your repertoire?